sshane/phantom-app/README.md

 # Phantom
-Control your car's steering and movement from an app with openpilot
+Control your car's steering and movement from an app with openpilot.
+Designed to be a gimmick feature more than anything.
+It's a mock Tesla Summon.